salesforcecli/plugin-signups/messages/snapshot.md

 # snapshotNotEnabled

-Org snapshots aren’t enabled for your Dev Hub.
+Org Snapshots isn't enabled for your Dev Hub.